Fault Tree Analysis

 Fault Tree Analysis can imply different things to different people as reflected by the wide range of depths of analysis that exist.
 Coverage in the areas of:

 - supporting material

 varies dramatically as does fault tree quality.
 There truly are some scary FTA's out there.
 A military client of ours showed us a SAR produced by a well-known defense company.
 We noticed a problem with the top event of the tree!

 What criteria should be applied to determine whether to accept or reject fault tree analyses?
 There are 20 attributes to look for.
 In a recent survey most fault tree analysts did not come close to answering this question.
 If you work for government branches (e.g., FAA, FDA, FRA, DOD, and MOD), clients, auditors, or system integrators, and are a reviewer of contract deliverables, you should know this.
 For additional information, click here.

-HCRQ has over 25 years experience in Fault Tree Analysis and we can teach you how to perform one the right way (our Hands-On Fault Tree Analysis Course is famous).
+HCRQ has over 30 years experience in Fault Tree Analysis and we can teach you how to perform one the right way (our Hands-On Fault Tree Analysis Course is famous).
 We punch holes in other's fault tree analyses, such as those from light rail transit systems (the worst fault tree analyses (e.g., containing branches such as wire breaks, incorrect maintenance, incorrect design, incorrect construction/installation) we have seen have come from this sector), every day.

 Do you know the disadvantages of using Fault Tree Analysis?